The Four Stages of Learning Any Skill on Your Path to Self-Actualization

 For the most part, we aren’t consciously taught how we learn.
 As a consequence, when we approach learning in adulthood, we often hit a mental wall early on that leads us to stall or stop our progress.

 However, when we understand the nature of the learning process through these four stages, we can regulate our expectations.
-So, when challenges arise in learning new skills, we are more equipped to navigate through them.
+Thus, when challenges arise in learning new skills, we are better equipped to navigate them.

 Dweck found that individuals have either a growth mindset or a fixed mindset.

 Those with a fixed mindset expect learning to be smooth and easy.
-They tend to abandon learning by Stage 2.
+By Stage 2, they tend to abandon effort.
 Eventually, they stop trying entirely out of fear of looking stupid (incompetent).

-The four stages of learning highlight the experiential process of growth—especially in relationship to developing skills in any area of life.
+The four stages of learning highlight the experiential process of growth, especially in relation to developing skills in any area of life.

 As such, these four stages of competence can be highly beneficial to anyone looking to adopt a growth mindset.